 Shot for less than a million dollars, Gareth Edwards' indie romance takes a unique look at an alien invasion.
-The monsters of the title are dangerous tentacled beasts, but it's not clear who's actually the enemy.
+The monsters are dangerous tentacled beasts, but it's not clear who's actually the enemy.
 More of a road movie than an action film, it follows the duo as they connect while traveling through the "infected zone".
 They're understated characters, but it works because it fits with the movie's style.
 Edwards makes the most of the limited budget and delivers an intriguing film that feels more epic than what we actually see.

 3. Wild at Heart (1990)